YifeiZhang1999/LabReport/README.md

 - **Missing Results**: PPP Kinematic, PPP Static, and PPP Fixed modes failed to generate outputs—likely due to missing precise satellite data or inadequate quality (e.g., no dual-frequency phase observations).
 - **Top Performer**: **Kinematic mode** delivered the most accurate trajectory, aligning closely with the road network and maintaining minimal deviation.
-- **Worst Performer**: **Static mode** diverged significantly.
-Since it assumes a stationary receiver, it fails when applied to a dynamic dataset (e.g., walking or driving), resulting in poor ambiguity resolution and unrealistic estimates.
+- **Worst Performer**: **Static mode** diverged significantly, as it assumes a stationary receiver, leading to poor ambiguity resolution and unrealistic estimates when applied to dynamic datasets.

 > **Kinematic mode Q-values**:
 > Q = 2 (float solution) in **20.85%** of observations — higher than all other modes.